zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

 .. code-block:: console

    ninja run

    # or just:
    zephyr/zephyr.exe
    # Press Ctrl+C to exit

+You can run ``zephyr/zephyr.exe --help`` to get a list of available options.
+See the :ref:`native_posix` document for more information.

 This executable can be instrumented like any other Linux process.
 For ex. with gdb or valgrind.